German election 2021: How world leaders reacted | DW | 27.09.2021

 Biden has previously expressed a desire for closer ties with Germany after a fraught relationship under former President Donald Trump's administration.
 Merkel visited Biden earlier this year.

-French European Affairs Minister Clement Beaune said the election result signified "stability and continuity."
+European Affairs Minister Clement Beaune from France said the election result signified "stability and continuity."

 "Here is a country, our close neighbor, that puts great value on moderation, stability and continuity," Beaune told the France 2 broadcaster.